Wandalen/willbe/doc/version2.eng/concept/Command.md

 ### Phrase

 Word or couple of words which are separated by a point.
-Specifies the command to be executed by utility.
+It specifies the command to be executed by the utility.

 A point separate the words of the phrase on the parts, it facilitates typing and reading processes.